Scottish Greens: Councillors

 Prior to the 2007 elections, the Party had only ever elected one councillor at local level: in May 1990, Roger (aka Rory) Winter, representing the Highland Green Party (Uainich na Gàidhealtachd), was elected in Nairn as Scotland's first Green regional councillor to the then Highland Regional Council.
 Cllr Winter broke away from the Greens in 1991 and continued his four-year term as an Independent Green Highlander.

 The party made its first major breakthroughs at council level in the 2007 local elections, electing eight councillors between Glasgow City and the City of Edinburgh Councils.

 In the 2012 local elections, this was increased to 14.
 The party elected councillors for the first time to Aberdeenshire, Stirling & Midlothian Councils.

 At the 2017 local elections, the party returned a record 19 councillors, including elected councillors to Orkney Islands Council for the first time.
 However, the party lost its sole councillor on Midlothian Council.

 The 2022 local elections saw another record number of Green councillors elected.
 Thirty five candidates gained seats across 13 local authorities, an increase of 16.
 This included the first ever Green councillors in North Lanarkshire, South Lanarkshire, Argyll & Bute, Clackmannanshire, Shetland, East Lothian, Moray and the Scottish Borders.
 In March 2024, the party won its first ever by-election, electing Seonad Hoy as a councillor in Hillhead ward in Glasgow.

+In March 2026, the party's only councillor on Argyll and Bute Council defected to the Scottish National Party.